Cauliflower-Crust Vegetarian Pizza Recipe with Mushrooms and Olives

 When the crust is done, spread with pizza sauce, sprinkle with cheese, and arrange sauteed mushrooms and olives on top.
 Put pizza back on the grill to melt the cheese and warm the toppings, or turn the oven to broil and cook it under the broiler for about 3-4 minutes.
 Serve hot.

 This reheats well, and is even good cold for breakfast!

-Even with the nutrient-dense foods here like low-glycemic cauliflower and almonds and using low-fat mozzarella, there is still quite a bit of fat in this pizza from mozzarella cheese, Parmesan cheese, almond meal, and olives.
-I would consider this a "once-in-a-while-treat" and limit myself to half the pizza shown here for phase one or two of the South Beach Diet.
-You could eat it more often for phase three.
+This would be an approved recipe for most low-carb and low-glycemic diet plans as long as you use low-sugar pizza sauce.
+For the South Beach Diet there’s quite a bit of fat in this pizza from mozzarella cheese, Parmesan cheese, almond meal, and olives.
+I would consider this a “once-in-a-while-treat” and limit myself to half the pizza shown here for phase one or two of the South Beach Diet.

 More Interesting Pizza Ideas You Might Like:

 Low-Carb Crock Pot Crustless Pizza featured on Slow Cooker from Scratch

 Bacon, Egg, and Cheese Breakfast Pizza from Barbara Bakes